-- ensure that any disruption caused by the termination of an Issuing CA is minimized as much as possible. - ensure that archived records of the Issuing CA are retained. - ensure that prompt notification of termination is provided to Subscribers, Authorized Relying Parties, Application Software Providers, and other relevant stakeholders in GlobalSign certificate lifecycles. - ensure Certificate status information services are provided and maintained for the applicable period after termination, including, if applicable, transferring Certificate status information services to another GMO Internet Group entity. - ensure that a process for revoking all Digital Certificates issued by an Issuing CA at the time of termination is maintained. - notify all auditors, including the eIDAS/UK eIDAS Conformity Assessment Bodies; and - notify the Belgian eIDAS supervisory body (FPS Economy, SMEs, Self-employed and Energy - Quality and Safety) - notify the United Kingdom UK eIDAS supervisory body (Information Commissioner's Office) - notify other relevant Government and Certification bodies under applicable laws and related regulations.
+- ensure that any disruption caused by the termination of an Issuing CA is minimized as much as possible. - ensure that archived records of the Issuing CA are retained. - ensure that prompt notification of termination is provided to Subscribers, Authorized Relying Parties, Application Software Providers, and other relevant stakeholders in GlobalSign certificate lifecycles. - ensure Certificate status information services are provided and maintained for the applicable period after termination, including, if applicable, transferring Certificate status information services to another GMO Internet Group entity. - ensure that a process for revoking all Digital Certificates issued by an Issuing CA at the time of termination is maintained. - notify all auditors, including the eIDAS Conformity Assessment Body; and - notify the Belgian eIDAS supervisory body (FPS Economy, SMEs, Self-employed and Energy - Quality and Safety) - notify other relevant Government and Certification bodies under applicable laws and related regulations.